We help build healthy enrollment

 - School systems collect and utilize accurate data on the demand for schools.

 With more than a decade of experience working together, our practical knowledge in developing fair, transparent, and efficient school choice systems is unparalleled.
-We’ve helped administrators in cities throughout the US including: New York City, Boston, Denver, New Orleans, Newark, Philadelphia, Washington DC, and others to create enrollment and school choice systems that are:
+We’ve helped administrators in cities throughout the US including: New York City, Boston, Denver, New Orleans, Newark, Washington DC, and others to create enrollment and school choice systems that are:

 - User friendly and easy to understand.

 - Efficient for both schools and students.

 - Reliable in generating data on the demand for schools.

 The landscape of school options in a city is constantly changing.
 No matter what types of schools are in your city, IIPSC can support you in creating successful enrollment and school choice systems.
 This is our mission and our passion.

 IIPSC Scientific Advisory Board members Atila Abdulkadiroglu and Parag Pathak are among the co-authors of a groundbreaking new research paper that examines the effects of charter school attendance for middle-schoolers in charter takeovers in New Orleans and Boston.

 IIPSC economists featured in the New York Times for their pioneering work applying game theory and assignment algorithms to match students and schools in the NYC DOE high school choice system.